 The extension has three states.
 Red means it’s blocking the tracker.
 Yellow means that it doesn’t send cookies or referrers to the tracker.
 Green means unblocked (probably because the third-party does not appear to be tracking you).
 We can click on the Privacy Badger icon in the browser’s toolbar if we wish to override the automatic blocking settings.
 Or, we can browse in peace as Privacy Badger starts finding and eating up web trackers one by one.
 By the way, Privacy Badger is a project of the Electronic Frontier Foundation.

 Unlike ‘Ghostery’ extensions (another extension similar to Privacy Badger), this extension doesn’t start blocking trackers automatically from the first run itself.
 It learns from your browsing patterns and recognizes which trackers are to be blocked or allowed.
 So, don’t be baffled when you see that it’s doing nothing initially when you browse a website just after installing it.

-With these extensions [ you need to install an additional extension too, it’ll guide you] , you will have quicker and easier access to all Facebook emoticons.
-After installation you will see displayed a small icon in Facebook status/comment boxes.
-When you click on it, you will see all secret emoticons.
+Ever wondered how people use all those nice emoticons from their phones and you too wanted it badly but you didn’t own a good phone and felt bad?
+Have no worries, FSS is here to your rescue.
+With these extensions (you need to install an additional extension too, the extension itself will guide you), you will have quicker and easier access to all Facebook emoticons.
+After installation, you will see displayed a small icon in Facebook status/comment boxes.
+When you click on it, you will see all the secret emoticons.
 But you need to install an icon pack too, which I just mentioned, but it’s just as hassle-free as adding any extensions.

-It comes pre-configured for these web mail providers:
+It comes pre-configured for these webmail providers:

-Hope you guys found this useful! 🙂 Stay tuned.
+Hope you guys found this post useful! 🙂 Stay tuned.
 More interesting posts are coming up next! 😀